 \paragraph{Relation to `hard EM'.} A further, very influential class of approximate EM alogrithms is `hard EM' (alias `zero temperature EM', `classification EM' or EM using MAP approximations). `Hard EM' approaches have been used for many types of data models including deep models, and they were often observed to work very well in practice.
-Because of their wide-spread use, e.g., in domains such as sparse coding \citep[][]{OlshausenField1996,MairalEtAl2010}, compressive sensing \citep[][]{Donoho2006,Baraniuk2007} but also for relating generative modeling and deep learning \citep[][]{PatelEtAl2016}, 'hard EM' may even be considered more wide-spread than any conventional or novel variational EM approach.
-As shown in Sec.\,\ref{SecHardEM}, we here identified `hard EM' as a TV-EM algorithm with sets of variational parameters $\KKn$ just containing one state (Prop.\,8 and Corollary~2). `Hard EM' (including versions with partial posterior optimization) can consequently be cleanly embedded into the variational EM framework and monotonically increasing free energies can be provided.
-Furthermore, TV-EM provides concrete procedures to generalize any `hard EM' algorithm to algorithms with multiple `winning' states.
+Because of their wide-spread use, e.g., in domains such as sparse coding \citep[][]{OlshausenField1996,MairalEtAl2010}, compressive sensing \citep[][]{Donoho2006,Baraniuk2007} but also for relating generative modeling and deep learning \citep[][]{PatelEtAl2016}, 'hard EM' may even be considered more wide-spread than any conventional or novel variational EM approaches.
+As shown in Sec.\,\ref{SecHardEM}, we here identified `hard EM' as a TV-EM algorithm with sets of variational parameters $\KKn$ just containing one state (Prop.\,8). `Hard EM' (including versions with partial posterior optimization) are consequently embedded into the variational EM framework and monotonically increasing free energies can be provided.
+While such results can also be derived directly \citep[compare, e.g.,][]{JuangRabiner1990,CeleuxGovaert1992,CohenSmith2010,JordanEtAl1997} TV-EM provides concrete procedures to generalize any `hard EM' algorithm to algorithms with multiple `winning' states.

-For instance, for training of deep networks with `hard EM' \citep[e.g.][]{PoonDomingos2011,OordEtAl2014,PatelEtAl2016}, generalizations with more than one non-zero state maybe considered very interesting \citep[especially considering the effectiveness of such approaches for mixture models; e.g.][]{HughesSudderth2016,ForsterLucke2017}.
-Similarly, time-series models such as Hidden Markov Models (HMMs) and their many variants are often trained using `hard EM' \citep[][]{JuangRabiner1990,CohenSmith2010,AllahverdyanGalstyan2011}.
-TV-EM generalizations would thus provide promising future generalizations especially when noting that algorithms estimating multiple winning states are sometimes readily available \citep[e.g.][]{Foreman1992,HuangEtAl2012}.
+For instance, for training of deep networks with `hard EM' \citep[e.g.][]{PoonDomingos2011,OordEtAl2014,PatelEtAl2016}, generalizations with more than one non-zero state may be considered very interesting \citep[especially considering the effectiveness of such approaches for mixture models; e.g.][]{HughesSudderth2016,ForsterLucke2017}.
+Similarly, time-series models such as Hidden Markov Models (HMMs) and their many variants are often trained using `hard EM' \citep[][]{JuangRabiner1990,JordanEtAl1997,CohenSmith2010,AllahverdyanGalstyan2011}.
+TV-EM generalizations would in this case provide promising future generalizations especially when noting that algorithms estimating multiple winning states are sometimes readily available \citep[e.g.][]{Foreman1992,HuangEtAl2012}.
 Again, TV-EM may also serve to interpret earlier combinations of `hard EM' and standard EM for HMMs \citep[e.g.][]{AllahverdyanGalstyan2011,SpitkovskyEtAl2011} on the ground of a variational EM framework.